 CAPABILITY · SALES & LEAD-GEN

-Every inbound lead — form, email, or SMS — qualified and in your CRM within seconds.
+Every inbound lead from form, email, or SMS gets qualified and lands in your CRM within seconds.

 Captures leads from web forms, email, and SMS.
-Runs qualification questions, scores the lead, and writes the record to your CRM with tags and owner assignment.
-Hot leads ping Slack in real time.
+Runs your qualification questions, scores each lead against your customer criteria, and writes the record to your CRM with tags and an owner assigned.
+Hot leads ping team chat in real time.

-Most businesses running paid ads or a contact form have the same problem: leads come in from five different places, nobody owns the handoff, and follow-up depends on whether someone happened to check their email that afternoon.
-A Facebook lead lands in Ads Manager.
-A Google form response goes to a shared inbox.
-A partner referral arrives as a text to the owner's personal phone.
-None of those sources talk to each other, none of them score the lead against your actual customer criteria, and the rep who follows up three hours later is working cold.
+If you run paid ads or a contact form, you already know the problem.
+Leads come in from five places at once and nobody owns the handoff.
+A Facebook lead sits in Ads Manager.
+A Google form response drops into a shared inbox.
+A partner referral arrives as a text to your personal phone.
+None of those sources talk to each other.
+None of them score the lead against your actual customer criteria.
+And the rep who follows up three hours later is working cold.

-The intake build solves the scatter.
-Every inbound channel — web forms, SMS, chat widgets, email aliases, partner referral links — routes into a single intake pipeline.
-When a lead comes in, an enrichment step pulls firmographic and behavioral signals: company size if it's B2B, property type and geography for real estate, service history for a home services contractor.
-That context feeds a scoring model built around your specific ideal customer profile — not a generic lead score, but criteria you define: job type, geography, budget indicator, timeline.
-Leads that clear the threshold get routed to the right rep automatically, with a CRM record already created, fields populated, and owner assigned.
+This build kills the scatter.
+Web forms, SMS, chat widgets, email aliases, partner referral links: every channel routes into one intake pipeline.
+When a lead arrives, an enrichment step pulls the signals that matter for your business.
+Company size if you sell B2B.
+Property type and geography for real estate.
+Service history for a home-services contractor.
+That context feeds a scoring model built around your ideal customer profile, not a generic 0-to-100 number.
+You define the criteria: job type, geography, budget signal, timeline.
+Leads that clear your threshold route to the right rep with a CRM record already created, fields filled, owner assigned.

-Hot leads don't sit.
-A Slack notification hits the assigned rep's phone within a minute of intake.
-If no contact attempt is logged within a defined SLA window, the system sends a reminder.
-If the rep is unavailable, the lead can escalate or auto-trigger a holding message so the prospect knows someone is coming.
+Hot leads do not sit.
+A team chat notification hits the assigned rep's phone within a minute of intake.
+If no contact attempt gets logged inside your SLA window, the system nudges.
+If the rep is heads-down, the lead can escalate to a backup or fire a holding message so the prospect knows someone is coming.

-The owner dashboard shows what matters: lead volume by source, average score by channel, response time by rep, and conversion rate from intake to booked appointment or signed client.
-When a lead source starts producing low-quality volume, you see it in the dashboard before you've wasted another month of ad spend.
-Golden Horizons scopes the initial build around your existing stack — whichever CRM you're already running, the forms and channels already live — so this isn't a rip-and-replace, it's wiring the pieces together with the logic layer that was always missing.
+The owner dashboard shows what you actually need to manage: lead volume by source, average score by channel, response time by rep, and conversion from intake to booked appointment or signed client.
+When a source starts dumping low-quality volume, you spot it before you burn another month of ad spend.
+Golden Horizons scopes the build around the stack you already run, whichever CRM and whichever channels are already live, so this is wiring, not a rip-and-replace.

 Use cases

-- A real estate agent running Zillow Premier Agent pulls every inquiry — regardless of property, time of day, or lead source — into Follow Up Boss with a pre-filled contact record, an ICP score based on price range and timeline, and a Slack ping to the agent's phone.
+- A real estate agent on Zillow Premier Agent pulls every inquiry into Follow Up Boss with a pre-filled contact record, a score based on price range and timeline, and a team chat ping straight to the agent's phone.

-- A personal injury law firm collects intake through three channels: a website contact form, a Google Local Services ad call form, and a referral link sent by partner attorneys.
-All three now land in a single intake queue, get pre-screened against the firm's case criteria (injury type, state.
+- A personal injury firm collects intake from a website form, a Google Local Services call form, and partner-attorney referral links.
+All three land in one queue and get screened against the firm's case criteria, including injury type and state of incident.

-- A residential roofing contractor captures after-hours web inquiries through a chat widget.
-Leads that describe storm damage or urgent repair are scored high and trigger an immediate SMS from the owner's business number.
-Leads describing future projects get a next-business-day callback sequence.
+- A residential roofing contractor catches after-hours web inquiries through a chat widget.
+Storm-damage and urgent-repair leads score high and trigger an instant SMS from the owner's business line.
+Future-project leads get a next-business-day callback sequence.

-- An insurance broker running Medicare Advantage enrollment campaigns collects leads from three ad platforms.
-The intake pipeline deduplicates across sources, scores against age and coverage eligibility criteria, and writes a clean record to Salesforce Health Cloud with the carrier products the.
+- An insurance broker running Medicare Advantage campaigns collects leads across three ad platforms.
+The pipeline deduplicates across sources, scores against age and eligibility, and writes a clean record to Salesforce Health Cloud with the matching carrier products attached.

-- A med spa running promotions across Instagram and Google captures consultation requests 24/7.
-The intake system qualifies against treatment interest and geography, books directly onto the injector's calendar for prospects who clear the threshold, and holds others in a follow-up queue — reducing the.
+- A med spa promoting on Instagram and Google captures consultation requests around the clock.
+The system qualifies on treatment interest and geography, books straight onto the injector's calendar for prospects who clear the bar, and holds the rest in a follow-up queue.

 What’s included